eMahtab/copy-list-with-random-pointer/README.md

 val: an integer representing Node.val
 random_index: the index of the node (range from 0 to n-1) where random pointer points to, or null if it does not point to any node.

+## From the past :
+Well, we already know how to clone a linked list.
+Just iterate through the linked list, create new node and connect the previous node with the current node, and update the pointers.

 ```java
 public ListNode clone(ListNode head) {
      ListNode prev = null, copyHead = null, ptr = head;